JBEI/ice/README.txt

 We include a compiled version of our Flex based application in our sources.
 However, if you would like to build your own, you need Adobe's SDK.
-The SDK is open source.
-Sadly, the IDE plug-ins are not.
+The SDK is mostly open source and freely available, which means you can compile our Flex tools without buying anything.
+The IDE is sadly not free.

 1.3 Maven (For Development only)
 ----------------------------